ASLeonard/SLAM/README.md

 Can also pass additional arguments to GrowPoly

+* tile_labels = False/True -> labels the tile edges
-* write_it = False/True -> writes the animated gif to the local directory
+* write_it = String-> writes the animated gif of this name to the local directory
-* fps_par  = float -> the number of steps per second in the written gif
+* fps_par  = float -> the number of frames per second in the written gif

 ---